-If you need an automated solution to write content outlines faster without doing much work, check out one of these ai copywriting tools.
+If you need an automated solution to write content outlines faster without much work, check out one of these AI copywriting tools.

-Unlike WordPress editors which are prone to lagging, Google docs create a smooth and fast writing experience with no side distractions.
+Unlike WordPress editors prone to lagging, Google Docs create a smooth and fast writing experience without distractions.

 Create Original Images

 With tools like Canva, anyone can design professional-looking images for marketing campaigns, YouTube videos, blog posts, infographics, ebook covers, social media posts, etc.

 At least every post needs a featured image.
 You can use Canva to create your featured image.

 It’s free, but if you need advanced image editing features, upgrade to Canva Pro.

 There are millions of stock images, thousands of prebuilt image templates, elements, advanced editing features, etc.

 Use Bullets points